Jeevan-HM/RL-in-Robotics/README.md

 ![Q-Table Heatmap](images/q_table_heatmap.png)

 This gives you a fascinating look into the agent's learned knowledge, showing the paths it has identified as valuable.

-## 🤝 Contributing

-This was a fun project to build, and I'm always open to ideas!
-If you have suggestions for improvements, feel free to open an issue or submit a pull request.

-## 📜 License

-This project is open-source, under the MIT License.
-See the `LICENSE` file for more details.